 September 8, 1982 – Labor & Delivery Nurse

-I read a book this summer by Margaret Clarkson called, So, You’re Single which was helpful.
-She is a 60 year old single Christian woman who reviewed phases of her life with her struggles and victories in her singleness.
-She authored the well known missionary hymn “So Send I You.”
-I especially like this poem which she wrote at age 22.
+I recently read a helpful book by Margaret Clarkson called, So, You’re Single.
+As a 60-year-old single Christian woman, she reviewed her struggles and victories in her singleness during different stages of her life.
+She authored the well-known missionary hymn “So Send I You.”
+I especially like this poem she penned at age 22.

 Oh, hold my heart, Lord Jesus, within Thy wounded hand;